Maxim Group: Building a Brand, from the Foundation Up

 Enron.
 Arthur Anderson.
 WorldCom.

-In 2002, these names were front-page news as the financial industry was knee deep in scandal, leaving investors rattled in a post 9/11 economic down turn.
+In 2002, these names were front-page news as the financial industry was knee deep in scandal, leaving investors rattled in a post 9/11 economic downturn.
 With investor confidence faltering and reputations tarnished, it was a challenging time to launch a new financial brand consumers could believe in.

-At precisely this time, some of the industry’s most talented professionals assembled to create a full-service investment bank to serve middle market and emerging growth companies.
+At precisely this time, some of the industry’s most talented professionals assembled to create a full-service investment bank to serve middle market and emerging growth companies:

 - The relationship between the firm and the investor faced challenges by adhering to corporate policies of the European model—operating as Maxim Group was the solution.

-- The value proposition of serving the middle market and emerging growth companies inspired me to create the tagline “Sound Investments.
+- The value proposition of serving the middle market and emerging growth companies inspired the tagline “Sound Investments.
 Solid Relationships.”

-The logo I created used traditional iconography coupled with a classic serif typeface and corporate color to gain credibility for the startup firm.
+- The logo I created used traditional iconography coupled with a classic serif typeface and corporate color to gain credibility for the startup firm.